freenas/freenas-docs/userguide/storage.rst

 To obtain a copy of the replication key: on *PUSH* go to :menuselection:`Storage --> Replication Tasks
 --> View Replication Tasks`.
-Click the "View Public Key" button and copy its contents.
+Click the :guilabel:`View Public Key` button and copy its contents.
 An example is shown in
 :numref:`Figure %s <zfs_copy_replication_key_fig>`.